gh-PankajKumar/QA-Annotator/README.md

 This is a simple web app I made to help create SQuAD-like datasets for my PhD work and also learn react/django.

 Of course, this app is not perfect and there will be areas of improvements.
-Feel to use and make additions to the app
+I will not be updating this project anymore as it is served its purpose (a way to make a SQuAD-like evaluation dataset more easily).

 ![](/docs/HomePage.png)

 ## Installation

 **Clone the repository:**

     ```sh
     git clone https://github.com/gh-PankajKumar/QA-Annotator.git
     cd QA-Annotator